reportportal/agent-python-pytest/README.rst

   by pytest --rp-launch option, default value is 'Pytest Launch')
 - :code:`rp_launch_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` - id of the existing launch (the session will not handle the lifecycle of the given launch)
 - :code:`rp_launch_attributes = 'PyTest' 'Smoke' 'Env:Python3'` - list of attributes for launch
+- :code:`rp_parent_item_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` - id of the existing test item for session to use as parent item for the tests (the session will not handle the lifecycle of the given test item)
 - :code:`rp_tests_attributes = 'PyTest' 'Smoke'` - list of attributes that will be added for each item in the launch
 - :code:`rp_launch_description = 'Smoke test'` - launch description (could be overridden
   by pytest --rp-launch-description option, default value is '')